slavizh/s2d-oms-mgmt-solution/README.md

 - ServerName_s - Full FQDN of the server when the metric is for Node.
 All upper case.
 - Severity_s - Fault severity.
 Can be Unknown, Information, Degraded/Warning, Minor, Major, Critical or Fatal/NonRecoverable
 - SeverityNumber_d - Severity value in number.
 From 0 to 7 with excluding 2.
 Matches the sequence above for Severity
-- UnitType_s - What kind of unti the metric is.
+- UnitType_s - What kind of until the metric is.
 Possible values are Bytes, BytesPerSecond, CountPerSecond, Seconds and Percentage
 - VolumeLabel_s - Volume label

+>**Note**: It may take more than an hour when the solution is setup on a workspace for first time.
+Be patient.

 ## Notes